swirtSJW/hook-update-deploy-tools/README.md

 ## Introduction
 ---------------

-This module contains several DeployTools::methods to help manage programatically:
+This module contains several HookUpdateDeployTools::methods to help manage programatically:

   * enabling of modules
   * reverting of Features